My Origin Story

 Suddenly, nobody in investment banking was hiring.
 Despite being a top performer at my firm, I was let go.

 So I started my own company.
-Picked up a couple of mandates to pay the bills and get me through the challenging times.
+Picked up a couple of mandates to pay the bills and get me through difficult markets.
 But I also realised that the industry was changing and recruitment would never be as lucrative or interesting as before.

 I knew this wasn't my long-term path.
 I didn't want to spend my life facilitating other people's careers.
 I wanted to build something.
 Create real value.
 Have skin in the game.

-That experience taught me something I think about often: you can be employee of the year, top performer in your firm, and still get let go for reasons that might have nothing to do with you.
+You can be employee of the year, top performer in your firm, and still get let go for reasons that have nothing to do with you.
 Unfair?
 Possibly.
-But that's how things work.
+But that's just how things work.
 Understanding this is the first step toward taking control of your life.
 Treat your career like a business you own, not a job you have.

 The Big Bet